r-neal-kelly/nkr/docs/dendron/vault/types.atomic_t.specializations.integer_p.md

 created: 1628978307524
 ---

-This is the default specialization of [[atomic_t]].
+This is the default specialization of [[types.atomic_t]].
 Depending on the platform, most signed and unsigned integers are available, and at a bare minimum the `word_t` should be available.
 This has the full suite of atomic methods, all Access, Assign, and Exchange calls.

 ## Aliases